annaesvensson/yellow-berlin/README.md

 [Download extension](https://github.com/annaesvensson/yellow-berlin/archive/main.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [OpenSans](https://fonts.google.com/specimen/Open+Sans) by Steve Matteson.
+This extension includes [OpenSans](https://fonts.google.com/specimen/Open+Sans) by Steve Matteson.

 ## Designer